TV Tropes Needs Your Help

 - Ki Attacks: A factor of Japanese ascendance that is highly-valued as almost nobody can do anything close to magic by themselves.
 Those who used to teach magic were corrupted by the runes and / or killed.

 - Knight Templar: Almost every evil character can be said to be one.
 Even good ones are rather ambiguous and could get here.

 - Made of Evil: The Bloodrune and the Blackrune.
 Literally.
 When the holy magic was concentrated into the Blissrune, natural balance condensed the bad and the evil into two other stones.

 - Magic Genetics: The Crystals have magically-modified genes.

-- Magitek: Very present as Holder Magic (magic performed via an object that does the magic for you) is way more common than Caster Magic (magic performed by the user).
-Everyone carries a weapon because almost none is able to perform magic by themselves, excluding the Crystals, who were made for this, and their clones.
+- Magitek: Very present as Holder Magic (magic performed via an object that does the magic for you) is way more common than Caster Magic (magic performed by the user) for humans, which is why every one of them carries a weapon: none is able to perform magic by themselves, excluding the Crystals, who were made for this, and their clones.

-- Natural Weapon: The Crystals have automatic Wolverine Claws, Breath Weapon, Flight, and are able to cast magic unlike everyone else.
+- Natural Weapon: The Crystals have automatic Wolverine Claws, Breath Weapon, Flight, and are able to cast magic unlike average humans.